What is a Typical Benzo Withdrawal Timeline?

 Because benzo withdrawal is so severe, many people want ways to get withdrawal over quickly.
 It is possible to do a rapid detox where all benzos get flushed out of the body with flumazenil.[7]
 However, this can make symptoms far worse.
 The most effective way of treatment is actually to stretch out withdrawal instead of shortening it.
 Extending withdrawal involves slowly tapering down usage of the drug, preferably under medical supervision.[8]
 People may use long-acting, less potent benzos like diazepam to keep withdrawal symptoms as low as possible while they lower their dosage.
 Tapering can be a very effective way of reducing withdrawal symptoms.
 Another potential option is medically monitored treatment at a reputable detox center.
 Trained professionals can provide non-benzodiazepine medications that help with managing symptoms.

 There is no reason to let the fear of benzo withdrawal symptoms keep you from seeking sobriety.
 With medically managed detox, you do not have to suffer from intensely uncomfortable symptoms.
-The Last Resort Recovery has trained staff who can monitor you and provide treatment to reduce discomfort.
+Last Resort Recovery has trained staff who can monitor you and provide treatment to reduce discomfort.
 After you get clean, we offer a wide range of therapies that can give you the tools you need to fight addiction.
-Learn how we can help you overcome benzo detox by contacting us today..
+Learn how we can help you overcome benzo detox by contacting us today.